 Newington: 2200 block Brookfield Avenue 800 – 900 blocks Newington Avenue

 Bolton / Park: 1900 – 2000 Block Park Avenue 700 Block Reservoir Street 2000 Block Reservoir Street

 Fell's Point is not within walking distance of campus, but accessible by public transportation.
 It has a mix of vibrant commercial district which boasts a diverse set of excellent restaurants, eclectic retail from furniture to specialty shops, great pubs and nightlife, and one of the famous Baltimore markets.
 Fell's Point is a historic waterfront community just east of Baltimore’s Inner Harbor.
 The Fell's Point Historic District occupies the area from Gough Street south to the water’s edge, roughly between Caroline and Chester Streets.

-Within two and a half miles of campus, not within walking distance but accessible by light rail.
-Many vintage/antique stores and good, cheap eats: 41st Street to the north, Clipper Mill to the south, Jones Falls River, to the west and Wyman Park to the east.
+Within two and a half miles of campus, Hampden is not within walking distance but is accessible by light rail.
+Many vintage and antique stores and good, cheap eats: 41st Street to the north, Clipper Mill to the south, Jones Falls River to the west and Wyman Park to the east.